craftson/spec/README.md

 by the modding platforms themselves, as well as other systems that deal with the distribution, storage, or management of packages. craft.json is a platform-neutral description file for Minecraft packages that unifies these efforts.
-It is designed to be simple to read, simple to create, and simple to consume.
+It is designed to be simple to read, simple to create, and simple to consume, and is under 1000 words.

 ## Specification
-As by the name, craft.json is a [JSON](http://json.org/) file.
-It is located in the root of an archive file, most commonly JAR or ZIP.
+craft.json is a [JSON](http://json.org/) file.
+It is located in the root of an archive file, most commonly a JAR or ZIP file.
 The root of the file is often a JSON object, called the _package object_.
 The package object describes the package within the archive file.
 Several fields in the package object format are required, and most are optional.